-Car accidents in snow and ice
+Car accidents in snow and ice in 2023

 The winter months are often a dangerous time for road users posing an increased risk of accidents occurring due to sub-zero temperatures coupled with snowfall and bad visibility.
 Road traffic accidents caused by poor weather conditions are the main cause of serious and in some case, life-threatening injuries during winter.
 They can severely impact the victims’ physical and mental health as well as that of their families.

 If you have been involved in a car accident in the snow which wasn’t your fault, our road traffic accident solicitors will be able to review your case and arrange a free consultation.